50054-cdpa/notes/fp_scala_poly.md

-% Parametric Polymorphism and Adhoc Polymorphism
+# 50.054 - Parametric Polymorphism and Adhoc Polymorphism

-# Learning Outcome
+## Learning Outcomes

 By this end of this lesson, you should be able to